Share on ThriftyFunCheck out these Butternut Squash Recipes shared by the ThriftyFun community! Have something to add? Please share!

 This is a simple but tasty way to prepare butternut squash.

-Ask a QuestionHere are the questions asked by community members.
+Ask a QuestionHere are the Butternut Squash Recipes asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I want to make muffins, but using Butternut squash instead of pumpkin.
 Has anyone done this and how did it turn out?